 - Write about real events: Write your true journey as an international student; exchange student; study abroad student; or scholar, current or former.

 - Describe how you changed: Wrap-up the essay by sharing what you learned from the experience, how it has changed your beliefs, perspectives, or identity, or what the story means to you now as you look back on the events and how it has shaped you.

 - Be personal: Tell a story from your own life, not an opinion piece or commentary about an issue.
 Write using words and phrases that are natural for you.
 Read your story aloud several times, and simplify it so it captures the story as you experienced it.

 - Tell your challenges and lessons.
 Flavor your writing with idioms and figures of speech from your language.
 Paint the picture.
 Be concrete about what you have seen in your travels, academic encounters, woes, and wows!

-A story or essay of 1000-1,500 words; Typed in 12-pt size, Times Roman font; Double spaced; 1-inch margins on all sides; Includes page numbers.
+A story or essay of 1000-1,500 words; Typed in 12-pt size, Times Roman font; includes page numbers.
 We accept Microsoft Word files only.
-Please use this template to write your essay.
+Please use this template to write your essay

-All students (including, international, study abroad, exchange students; including former international students or study abroad students) from both schools, colleges, and universities are eligible to submit their essays and stories.
+All faculty, staff, and students (including international, study abroad, and exchange students, including former international students) from schools, colleges, and universities can submit their narrative essays.

 All essays must be submitted online by 11:59 p.m.
-EST on October 30 of each year.
+EST on October 30 each year.

 By submitting your entry, you agree that your essay/story might be published by the STAR Scholars on the web or in a publication.
 You will receive a copy of the publication.